KTH/devops-course/contributions/executable-tutorial/aleliu-gussvens/README.md

 ## Description

-In our tutorial we will show how to setup a Slack bot on a node.js backend using the superagent node package and Slack API.
-This bot can react to processes happening on the server such as the up status of the website, number of connections, delivering continuous monitorable feedback to the developer.
+In our tutorial we will show how to set up a slack bot using node.js to monitor GitHub actions through notification in a slack channel.
+The bot will also be able to start and restart actions.

 **Relevance**

-Being able to monitor production and get continuous feedback is a very important part in the DevOps cycle, but also tedious if not automated properly.
-Using a slackbot to deliver real-time status of the website directly to the developers can help developers develop quicker and with less long-lasting errors.
+Effective monitoring and automation is crucial to the DevOps life cycle.
+By integrating slack bot with GitHub actions developers can get real-time status updates on ongoing processes directly in their slack workspace.
+Additionally, developers can trigger pre-defined common events through slack increasing the efficiency of the entire process.